-You must continue paying your Medicare premiums to remain a member of the plan.
+In addition to paying the monthly premium, you must continue paying your Medicare premiums to remain a member of the plan.
 This includes your premium for Part B. It may also include a premium for Part A, which affects members who aren't eligible for premium-free Part A.